-• Marbled Murrlet: The corridor crosses critical habitat units WA-06-a and Wa-06-b and other individual sightings have been reported at various locations of the transmission corridor.
+• Marbled Murrlet: The corridor crosses critical habitat units WA-05-a, Wa-05-b, WA-05-d, and Wa-056-h and other individual sightings have been reported at various locations of the transmission corridor.
 See section 3.3 of the checklist for more detailed information.

 Mitigation: During the core-breeding season, April 1st - August 5th, do not carry out maintenance activities that produce noise above ambient noise levels, within 0.25 miles of any known marbled murrlet habitat or occupancy.
 During the late breeding season, August 6th - September 15th, do not carry out maintenance activities using motorized equipment within 0.25 miles of any known marbled murrlet habitat or occupancy within two hours after sunrise or within two hours before sunset.

 If any tree needing removal is greater than 32 inches in diameter at breast height and has suitable nest characteristics, initiate formal consultation with the USFWS.
+By following these measures there will be no effect on marbled murrelet.

-Bald Eagles: BPA's T2View database shows Bald Eagle nests are probable within .5 miles of the transmission corridor.
+• Bald Eagles: BPA's T2View database shows Bald Eagle nests are probable within .5 miles of the transmission corridor from towers 15/1 to 16/1.
 See section 3.4 of the checklist for more detailed information.